rkpatra201/callisto/system-design/cloud-native/k8s.basics/k8s-configmap-secrets.md

-# ConfigMap creation and inject into pod env
+1. ConfigMap creation and inject into pod env

+   1.1.
+ConfigMap and Inject to a Pod
+   1.2.
+ConfigMap and Deployment
+   1.3.
+Additional Examples on ConfigMap
+   1.4.
+Debugging Tips for ConfigMap

-# Secret creation and inject into pod env
+2. Secret creation and inject into pod env
-# Consume Secret from AWS secret manager.
+3. Consume Secret from AWS secret manager.

 To create a ConfigMap in Kubernetes and inject its values into a pod’s environment variables, follow these steps: